luiseduardohdbackup/DrawerContainerController/README.md

   - kRightDrawerDidHideNotification
 7. **Optional:** If you want to programatically toggle a drawer open / shut, you can do so by calling `-toggleVisibilityForDrawerController:completion:`.
 The method takes either of the drawer controllers and an optional completion block.
 8. **Optional:** If you need to know which controller is visible at any time, query `visibleDrawerController`.
 Alternatively, you can query each drawer controller's `view.hidden` property.
+9. **Optional:** If you need to decide whether a drawer can be toggled open / shut, implement the `DrawerContainerControllerDelegate` protocol.